 Cost of this sponsorship is $ 35,000

-Syria/Jordan – Mother and 2 children / Son and family – applications in preparation
+Syria/Jordan – Mother and 2 children / Son and family of 4

 In December 2021, we prepared applications to sponsor and for refugee status on behalf of a mother and two children from Syria, currently in Irbid, Jordan, and for her son and his family.
 The father of the family was taken by Syrian intelligence officials in 2012 and has not been heard from since.
 The mother helped her brothers and sisters and their families shelter in Damascus during the bombing of the southern suburbs.
 She then fled to Jordan where she again helped to shelter her extended family.
 The applications were submitted to the Government in December 2022 and January 2023.
 We are waiting for approval of the sponsorship applications and for subsequent refugee determinations by the Canadian Embassy Visa Office in Aman, Jordan.